improving-minnesota/react-redux-workshop/labs/lab-02-first-component.md

 - Update the snapshot to match the updated test
 - re-run the tests and see that they are all passing

+## Extra Extra Credit
+Modify the App.test.js file to test for the rendering of the `Hello` component that we added to App.js.

 Don't forget to `git add .` and `git commit -m "extra credit"` when you are done